ivangsa/ivangsa.github.io/src/content/articles/arcadia/005-finding-bounded-contexts.md

 With boundary identification we are entering in the **Solution Space**.
 See [Problem Space vs Solution Space](/articles/arcadia/002-ddd-problem-space-vs-solution-space/).

-This post is about one heuristic that worked for us.
+This post is about one heuristic that worked for me.
 This is not a formal algorithm but one question, applied consistently.

 ---